AckslD/nvim-neoclip.lua/README.md

 ### Remove entries
 You can remove entries manually using the keybinds for `delete`.
 You can also delete the whole history with `:lua require('neoclip').clear_history()`.

+### Edit entries
+You can edit the contents of an entry using the keybinds for `edit`.
+It'll open the contents of the entry in a separate floating buffer.
+When you leave the buffer (`:q`), it'll update the contents of the entry with what's in the buffer.

 ## Tips
 * Duplicate yanks are not stored, but rather pushed forward in the history such that they are the first choice when searching for previous yanks.